tradingstrategy-ai/docs/source/learn/posts/portfolio-construction/portfolio-construction-model.rst

 - :ref:`Live trade execution environment <strategy-deployment>` for decentralised markets

-The core audience of the library is :term:`quants <quant>`.
+The core audience of the library are :term:`quants <quant>`.

 How does Trading Strategy framework support creating portfolio constructions strategies?
 ----------------------------------------------------------------------------------------

-The Trading Strategy Framework provides functionality for
+The Trading Strategy Framework provides functionality for:

 - Setting up a tradeable asset universe from assets traded on :term:`decentralised finance markets <decentralised finance>`